 Chicken and Sauce:

-It's really annoying to have to open a can of tomato paste for a couple tablespoons (I get it); try looking for tubes of tomato paste.
+Tomato Paste: it's really annoying to have to open a can of tomato paste for a couple tablespoons (I get it); try looking for tubes of tomato paste.
 My grocery store carries them as well as Trader Joe's.
 Just squeeze out what you need and refrigerate the tube until you need it next time.

-Also, you might be questioning the cocoa powder in the sauce.
+Cocoa Powder: also, you might be questioning the cocoa powder in the sauce.
 It's not a typo!
 The small amount adds a depth to the sauce; it's yummy, I promise (and it won't make the sauce taste like a brownie)!